- International Activities

 The online application form should be submitted in accordance with the deadlines above.
 Early booking is recommended.

-NOTE: Once an applicant has been accepted into the program, the 1st tuition payment needs to be made within 1 month of receiving the Letter of Acceptance.
+NOTE: Once an applicant has been accepted into the program, the 1st tuition instalment needs to be made immediately after receiving the Letter of Acceptance and no later than May 15th (non-EU) or Aug 1st (EU).

 If the applicant is accepted into the programme, a Letter of Acceptance including payment details will be sent to the email address provided in the application form.